JonG2i/got2insure_techincal_interview_202203/README.md

 * Function
 * Performance

 In the interview we will review the code in your preference of Visual Studio 2019 or Visual Studio Code.

+You may build the code _if you wish_, but this is not required.

-If you have time, please ensure you can build the code before the interview.
-It is not necessary to fix any runtime exceptions you may encounter.
+If you attempt to run the code, please do *not* spend time fixing any runtime exceptions you may encounter before the interview.